 Social Media Is Changing

 Social media has continually evolved since the late 1990s, coinciding with a desire for an ever more connected world.
 However, recent data protection breaches and data privacy worries have been a cause for concern for many users, especially those who are older and inexperienced.

 Free-to-use platforms have to generate revenue in order to survive.
 Many social media platforms choose to do so with advertising, which can undermine user privacy and result in an interface that is dominated by intrusive adverts.

 We believe that social media can and should be different.
 Our platform prioritises security, safety and privacy.

-Link-ages was founded in 2017 as a group of apps that are designed with older people in mind.
-The group of apps consist of Link-ages Hub; the app for older and inexperienced users, Link-ages Go; the app rest of the family and Link-ages Shadow; our optional companion app.
-Our apps are different from traditional social media networks as they are based on a subscription model that protects the privacy of its users and delivers a platform that is entirely ad-free.
+Link-ages was founded in 2017 with a vision to develop a communication platform specifically for older, vulnerable or inexperienced users.
+The suite of apps consists of Link-ages Hub; the app for older and inexperienced users, Link-ages Go; the app rest of the family and Link-ages Assist; our optional companion app.
+Our apps are different from traditional social media networks as they have been designed from the outset with privacy, safety and ease of use as the highest priorities.
 By charging a small subscription fee for our apps, we do not need to allow advertising in our apps or sell on customer information.

 Our founder, Fiona Willis, is passionate about helping older people make the most of the opportunities that being online can offer.
 She created the concept of a group of apps that create a private, safe and secure network where older people can communicate with their family and friends.